rei-kunn/rei-kunn/README.md

 <!-- Profile View Count and GitStats -->
 ![](https://komarev.com/ghpvc/?username=rei-kunn&style=flat)
 <!--Introduction -->
 I'm Rei!
-I'm a **AI Product Deveooper**:iphone:, looking to solve **real-world problems**:earth_asia:.
+I'm a **AI Product Developer**:iphone:, looking to solve **real-world problems**:earth_asia:.
 I'm passionate about making **open-source** more accessible, creating platforms:computer: and tools to help people, and **building a community**.
 Do :star2: my repository if you find my project interesting, at least your star could make someone's day:pray:.

 <br>
 <img src="https://media.giphy.com/media/LnQjpWaON8nhr21vNW/giphy.gif" width="40"> <em><b>I love connecting with different people</b> so if you want to say <b>hi, I'll be happy to meet you more!</b></em>